xingyingwang/smart_contracts/assessment_information.md

 - Those who have not found a group by the end of Week 4 (Friday 10 Feb) will be assigned a group by the module leader
 - Groups smaller than 6 may have members added to them at the discretion of the module leader

+### Group project description
+Announced in Lecture 4, Week 4 (Monday 6 Feb), and available here after that date

+### Marking criteria and feedback
+Announced in Lecture 4, Week 4, (Monday 6 Feb), and available here after that date